Catenary: History

 In 1671, Hooke announced to the Royal Society that he had solved the problem of the optimal shape of an arch, and in 1675 published an encrypted solution as a Latin anagram in an appendix to his Description of Helioscopes, where he wrote that he had found "a true mathematical and mechanical form of all manner of Arches for Building."
 He did not publish the solution to this anagram in his lifetime, but in 1705 his executor provided it as ut pendet continuum flexile, sic stabit contiguum rigidum inversum, meaning "As hangs a flexible cable so, inverted, stand the touching pieces of an arch."

 In 1691, Gottfried Leibniz, Christiaan Huygens, and Johann Bernoulli derived the equation in response to a challenge by Jakob Bernoulli; their solutions were published in the Acta Eruditorum for June 1691.
 David Gregory wrote a treatise on the catenary in 1697 in which he provided an incorrect derivation of the correct differential equation.

-Euler proved in 1744 that the catenary is the curve which, when rotated about the x-axis, gives the surface of minimum surface area (the catenoid) for the given bounding circles.
+Leonhard Euler proved in 1744 that the catenary is the curve which, when rotated about the x-axis, gives the surface of minimum surface area (the catenoid) for the given bounding circles.
 Nicolas Fuss gave equations describing the equilibrium of a chain under any force in 1796.

 Inverted catenary arch

 Catenary arches are often used in the construction of kilns.
 To create the desired curve, the shape of a hanging chain of the desired dimensions is transferred to a form which is then used as a guide for the placement of bricks or other building material.

-The Gateway Arch in St. Louis, Missouri, United States is sometimes said to be an (inverted) catenary, but this is incorrect.
+The Gateway Arch in St. Louis, Missouri, United States, is sometimes said to be an (inverted) catenary, but this is incorrect.
 It is close to a more general curve called a flattened catenary, with equation y = A cosh(Bx), which is a catenary if AB = 1.
 While a catenary is the ideal shape for a freestanding arch of constant thickness, the Gateway Arch is narrower near the top.
 According to the U.S. National Historic Landmark nomination for the arch, it is a "weighted catenary" instead.
 Its shape corresponds to the shape that a weighted chain, having lighter links in the middle, would form.
-The logo for McDonald's, the Golden Arches, while intended to be two joined parabolas, is also based on the catenary.